-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 Source: Forbes

 Bloomberg has the most expansive real-estate portfolio of all the Democratic candidates.
-His primary home is New York City, where he owns a townhouse and multiple apartments.
+He primarily lives in New York City, where he owns a townhouse and multiple apartments.

 - source